Quantal neurotransmitter release: Quantal neurotransmitter release mechanism

-Neurotransmitter Synthesis and Packaging
+Neurotransmitter synthesis and packaging

 Neurotransmitters are synthesized in the axon terminal where they are stored in vesicles.
 These neurotransmitter-filled vesicles are the quanta that will be released into the synapse.
 Quantal vesicles release their contents into the synapse by binding to the presynaptic membrane and combining their phospholipid bilayers.
 Individual quanta may randomly diffuse into the synapse and cause a subsequent MEPP.
 Spontaneous release happens randomly, without being triggered by a signal or action potential.

-Calcium Signaling and Vesicle Fusion
+Calcium signaling and vesicle fusion

 Spontaneous neurotransmitter release occurs randomly, independent of Ca^{2+} influx, while evoked release is action potential-dependent and triggered by calcium channel activation.
 The differential regulation of these two forms of release contributes to synaptic plasticity and fine-tuning of neuronal communication.

 Calcium ion signaling to the axon terminal is the usual signal for presynaptic release of neurotransmitters.
 Calcium ion diffusion into the presynaptic membrane signals the axon terminal to release quanta to generate either an IPSP or EPSP in the postsynaptic membrane.
 Different neurotransmitters cause different effects on the postsynaptic neuron, either exciting or inhibiting it.
 Action potentials that transmit down to the axon terminal will depolarize the terminal's membrane and cause a conformational change in the membrane's calcium ion channels.
 These calcium channels will adopt an "open" configuration that will allow only calcium ions to enter the axon terminal.
 The influx of calcium ions will further depolarize the interior of the axon terminal and will signal the quanta in the axon terminal to bind to the presynaptic membrane.
 Once bound, the vesicles will fuse into the membrane and the neurotransmitters will be released into the membrane by exocytosis.

-SNARE Complex and Synaptotagmin
+SNARE complex and synaptotagmin

 When an action potential reaches the axon terminal, it causes calcium ions to flow into the neuron through voltage-gated calcium channels.
 These calcium ions bind to a protein called synaptotagmin, which acts as a calcium sensor.
 Once bound to calcium, synaptotagmin interacts with the SNARE complex, a group of proteins that includes synaptobrevin, syntaxin, and SNAP-25.
 Together, these proteins pull the synaptic vesicle close to the presynaptic membrane and promote membrane fusion.
 This fusion releases the vesicle’s neurotransmitter content into the synaptic cleft in a process known as exocytosis.
 The SNARE complex ensures that neurotransmitter release is rapid and tightly controlled, allowing neurons to communicate with high precision.